-Comprehensive earnings include net earnings plus unrealized gains and losses on available-for-sale investment securities, net of tax.
-In reporting the components of comprehensive earnings on a net basis in the statement of earnings, the Company used a 21% tax rate.
+Comprehensive earnings (loss) include net earnings (loss) plus the change in unrealized gains and losses on available-for-sale investment securities, net of tax.
+In reporting the components of comprehensive earnings on a net basis in the statement of earnings, the Company used a 21% and a 34% tax rate for the periods ending September 30, 2018 and 2017, respectively.